Why no progress in 50 years?

 The Palace of Westminster.
 Photograph by Eleanor Bentall

 My maths course, MONEY STUFF, was successfully tested at Loughborough University, which has a reputation for being ahead of the trend.
-In early April, dynamic Nicky Morgan MP for Loughborough, invited me to the House of Commons for the launch of Loughborough University’s extension leap into London, at the Olympic village.
+Then dynamic Nicky Morgan MP for Loughborough, invited me to the House of Commons for the launch of Loughborough University’s extension leap into London, at the Olympic village.
 Student displays of their work were impressive.
 I particularly liked a new take on the life belt – a tiny, light, engine-powered raft that a lifeguard can use to tow a swimmer in distress.
 Turn on the engine, point it at the beach and up to four people in danger of drowning can be safely towed ashore.

 Justine Picardie’s Party at Kensington Palace